mdavids/rfc/content/draft-davids-forsalereg-15.md

 * active - the tag is in use in current implementations.
 * historic - the tag is deprecated and not expected to be used in current implementations.

-### Applicable Registration Policy

-Entries are assigned only for values that have been documented in a manner consistent with the "RFC Required" registration policy defined in [@!RFC8126].

-Newly defined content tags MUST NOT alter the semantics of existing content tags.

-The addition of a new content tag to the registered list does not require the definition of a new version tag.
-However, any modification to existing content tags does.

-Tags in this registry are, in principle, expected to begin with the letter "f".

-Tags beginning with the character "x" are reserved for experimentation and development.
-IANA cannot assign them.

-A tag name length of 4 characters is **RECOMMENDED**.

 ### Escalation Process